Grantglass/The-Digital-Muse-Meets-the-Scholarly-Essay/assignments/BR/prompt.md

 -Charles Dickens, *Oliver Twist*

-[This seems to be a different intro paragraph from a different assignment] For this unit, you will take on the role of a Public History student who has been tasked with surveying, researching, and analyzing one specific building at UNC Chapel Hill.
-The end product is a compelling video essay that will inform and enlighten the greater university community about the buildings they spend so much time in.
-Much like the outstanding films of Ken Burns, your 3-5-minute video will incorporate images (photographs, maps) and narration (words), but will not need to include shot video (unless you would like to).
+For this unit, you will take on the role of an Editorial Intern at a publishing house that has been tasked with creating an engaging book review of a title that has fallen out of favor.
+Since the publisher is trying to reach new audiences, they want you to create a one-minute video that will both inform and generate interest in your assigned title.

 | Genre             | Purpose                                                              | Audience         | Role             | Rhetorical Situation                                                                                                                                                                                                                                                              |
 |-------------------|----------------------------------------------------------------------|------------------|------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|